Updated on 20 May 2014

 Survey of Current Business recent issues and back articles.

-Additional information about Bureau of Economic Analysis data and services may be found on the Bureau's
+Additional information about Bureau of Economic Analysis data and services may be found on the Bureau's the website.

 The Department of Commerce Bureau of Economic Analysis produces a convenient Overview of the Economy.
 The data on this page, drawn from BEA's various economic accounts, comprise an overview of the U.S. economy in recent quarters.